-Man arrested after alleged gun incident sparked Otago manhunt
+Man arrested after alleged gun incident sparks Otago manhunt

 A man has been arrested after a long manhunt sparked by him allegedly pointing a gun at an officer, stealing a police car and a civilian's car, and leading a pursuit across Otago on Saturday night.

-The 38-year-old man was arrested at a Milton, South Otago, property about 10am Sunday after the property was surrounded by police and the armed offenders squad.
+The 38-year-old man was arrested at a Milton, South Otago, property about 10am on Sunday after the property was surrounded by police and the Armed Offenders Squad.
 It followed a search of the South Otago town for more than 10 hours.

 Acting southern district commander Acting Superintendent Darryl Sweeney said police teams worked through the night to find the man and he would face a raft of charges.

-Police acted on a tip-off from a member of the public, sent the squad and police dog handlers and the man "came out voluntarily".
+Police acted on a tip-off from a member of the public, sent the AOS and police dog handlers and the man "came out voluntarily".

-The incident began near the Lindis Pass in Central Otago about 6.30pm and unfolded rapidly over the next five hours as more police resources were brought in from across the region in a bid to apprehend the man.
+The incident began near the Lindis Pass in Central Otago at about 6.30pm and unfolded rapidly over the next five hours as more police resources were brought in from across the region in a bid to apprehend the man.

 "The man failed to stop for police about 6.30pm on Saturday.
-A pursuit was then initiated and the vehicle came to a stop near Cromwell," Acting Supt Sweeney said.
+A pursuit was then initiated and the vehicle came to a stop near Cromwell," Sweeney said.

 "The driver of that vehicle presented a firearm at an officer, before taking a police vehicle and fleeing the scene.